City Index vs Plus500 Comparison

-City Index offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, City Index has 12000, compared to 1896 from Plus500.
+City Index offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, City Index has 13500, compared to 2800 from Plus500.

 Can I trade cryptocurrency with City Index or Plus500?